AlirezaDastyar/my-space/README.md

     category: my-category
 ---
 ```
-> [!NOTE]
+> [!WARNING]
-> Using category is not required, in case of using this is the compatible way.
+> Using category is required, for theme to render correctly